-Everyone is required to follow campus policies requiring face coverings, and maintaining social distancing of at least 6 feet at all times.
+Everyone is required to follow campus policies requiring face coverings, and maintaining physical distancing of at least 6 feet at all times.

-The stacks are closed.
-Library materials are available for check-out by placing a hold request through the library catalog, or by contacting the Circulation Desk.
+Library materials shelved on the Upper and Lower Floors are available for check-out only by placing a hold request through the library catalog, or by contacting the Circulation Desk.

 Computer labs are arranged to promote social distancing.

-Study tables and rooms are available by reservation, for individual use only.
+Study tables and rooms on the Lower Floor are available by reservation, for individual use only.
 Visit our Study Space Booking page for more information.

 Faculty carrels are not be available for check-out.

 No food or drink is permitted in shared spaces.